BY ELYSE SCHENK & PIPER KLEMM

 Take hay, for example.
 Hay is least expensive right after spring harvest and the cost increases towards the fall to then sky rocket in the winter.
 Plan your budget so that you can afford to write a big check early in the year for a bulk hay investment.
 Then store your hay so it remains fresh.
 You’ll save money for the months to come.

 Similarly, buy concentrated products for frequently used items like disinfectants, or seasonally used products such as fly spray which should cost less in winter seasons.
+If you have no idea how investments work, maybe study an investment firm and make your plan from there.

 Mistake 2 – Misunderstanding where your profits and costs are coming from